4 Ways to Draw a Rectangle in Matplotlib

 Examples

-As we are done with all the theory portion related to the Matplotlib draw rectangle.
-This section will be looking at how this function works and how it helps us achieve our desired output.
-We will start with an elementary level example and gradually move our way to more complicated examples.
+As we are done with all the theory portions related to the Matplotlib, draw a rectangle.
+This section will look at how this function works and how it helps us achieve our desired output.
+We will start with an elementary-level example and gradually move our way to more complicated examples.

 import matplotlib.pyplot as plt